bennidhamma/Bauglir-Internet-Library/README.md

 Bauglir-Internet-Library
 ========================

-Fork of Bauglir C# WebSockets
+Fork of Bauglir C# WebSockets to work with Chrome 20 (suppresses the new compression extension from Chrome.)